 Open letter against ProtectEU

-New name, same problems: The EU now calls Chat Control "ProtectEU", but it comes with the same issues as before.
+New name, same problems: The EU now calls Chat Control "ProtectEU", but it comes with the same backdoor issues as before.

 The EU vs encryption?
 It's time that politicians understand that encryption protects us all!